1saacWong/hair-salon-app/README.md

-# Word Count Service by Isaac Wong
+# Hair Salon App by Isaac Wong

-WHair Salon
+Hair Salon
 An application for a hair salon.
 The stylists at the salon work independently, so each client will only belong to a single stylist (one stylist, many clients).

 The following are the user stories: